EXPLAINER: States still in play and what makes them that way

 Mail ballots from across the state overwhelmingly broke in Biden's direction.

 There's also a possibility the race won't be decided for days.
-If there is less than a half percentage point difference between Biden and Trump's vote total, state law dictates that a recount must be held.
+If there is less than a half percentage point difference between Biden's and Trump's vote totals, state law dictates that a recount must be held.

 Democrats had long considered Pennsylvania a part of their "blue wall" — a trifecta that also includes Wisconsin and Michigan — that for years had served as a bulwark in presidential elections.
 In 2016, Trump won each by less than a percentage point.